mattermost/docs/source/channels/use-mattermost-google-calendar-plugin.rst

   - You can invite guests to the event by username if they’ve already connected their Google Calendar account to the Mattermost server, or alternatively by their email address.
   - Once you’ve invited guests to an event, guests must accept the event invitation to receive event reminders based on how they’ve customized their Google Calendar plugin preferences.
-  - When you create an event, its based on your timezone.
-Guests see event details based on their timeszone.
+  - When you create an event, it's based on your timezone.
+Guests see event details based on their timezone in direct message reminders, but channel reminders display using the event creator's timezone.

 Review your upcoming events
 ---------------------------